-As a residential campus, Wittenberg expects all full-time students to live in university owned housing.
-Wittenberg provides a variety housing options - from residence halls and traditional houses to themed houses and furnished apartments.
-As an initial introduction to being away from home, first and second year students typically reside in residence halls.
+Wittenberg University believes in the importance of a residential college experience.
+As we help our students become citizens of the world, we want them to participate in the journey to independence.
+Because of our values, we expect all full-time students to live in university owned housing.
+Wittenberg provides varied housing options - from traditional residence halls, to furnished apartments, to university owned houses.
+As an initial introduction to being away from home, first- and second-year students typically reside in the residence halls, where they have Resident Advisors to support and assist them.
 During the third and fourth year, students transition to university owned houses and apartments with increased responsibility and independence.

 It is important that students engage in the community to take full advantage of out-of-class experiences.